Hot Composting for Beginners: First Month Tips & Expectations - HOTBIN Composting

 • Average 30°C heap → takes around 3 months (90 days)

-But if your HOTBIN isn’t sitting in the green zone all the time, don’t panic.
-Temperature can fluctuate due to what you fed, moisture, airflow, weather and feeding routine.
+So if your thermometer isn’t sitting in the green zone all the time, don’t panic the HOTBIN is still composting.
+Temperature can fluctuate due to what you feed, moisture, airflow, weather and feeding routine.

 How often to feed your composter in the first month

-The most important habit for first-time users is this:
+The most important habit for first-time HOTBINers is this:

 Feed little and often: aim for 2–3 times per week.

-Try to avoid long gaps followed by one large dump of waste, or repeatedly adding wet kitchen waste with no balancing material.
+Try to avoid long gaps followed by one large fill of waste, or repeatedly adding wet kitchen waste with no balancing material.

 Minimum weekly waste to keep your compost bin hot